cbentleywatson/Memory_Manager/README.md

  The system is also designed to load the dynamic code sections as c++ objects.
 It's also possible to create wrapper functions on a memory manager object so that individual functions can be loaded into the system.

  The system uses an extra script specified in platformioIO.ini file.
-This file
+This file will be given a better name in the future, but right now it's just called extra_script.py.

+ You should modify the memory manager object file as little as possible because it's very easy to make changes to the memory functions that cause FreeRTOS core panics.
+These core panics are usually due to accessing exec memory with out 4 byte alignments.
+Memcopy can cause this easily and so can some single byte accesses.
+If the exec ram functions are called in the wrong place the system will load a 4 byte instruction that may not exist which also causes a core panic.
+Use the memory managers built in memory management functions to prevent this; they wrap up the details of proper memory accesses so that the memory can be accessed as safely as possible.